RudraxDave/Gene_Disease_Association_Prediction_with_GAT/README.md

 # Gene-Disease Association Analysis
+- From Data to Discovery: A learning architecture for Studying Gene-Disease Association

 This repository contains the code and data for analyzing gene-disease associations using Graph Neural Networks (GNNs).
-The goal of this project is to predict gene-disease associations based on protein-protein interaction (PPI) data and additional node features.
+This project aims to predict gene-disease associations based on protein-protein interaction (PPI) data and additional node features.

 ![Project Image](images/project_image.png)
 <!-- Insert a relevant image related to your project here -->